It’s that time of the year again so here is some Firework and Bonfire Safety Advice to ensure you have a safe Guy Fawkes night in Wales.

-The majority of firework related injuries are recorded as happening at a private party, rather than at a public, organised event.
-If you are planning a private firework party, The Royal Society for the Prevention of Accidents give advice that it’s best to make plans first.
+The majority of firework-related injuries are recorded as happening at a private party, rather than at a public, organised event.
+If you are planning a private firework party, The Royal Society for the Prevention of Accidents gives advice that it’s best to make plans first.
 Always make sure that there is adequate space in your garden for the spectators and the fireworks.

 Guy Fawkes celebrations are fantastic events for all the family, but as you enjoy the explosions and whizz bangs, always remember to stay safe.
 Bonfires, sparklers and fireworks can be very dangerous if not handled correctly.